mindfulbits/canifish/README.md

 3. Analyze conditions and apply intelligent fishing recommendations
 4. Display comprehensive data with trend analysis
 5. Auto-refresh all data hourly
+6. **Show timestamps as "Today, 3:45 PM" or "Yesterday, 2:30 PM" for recent data**

 ## Data Sources